About six feet tall. But I’m told I don’t assert my height. Maybe that’s a polite way of people telling me I slouch.

 AKA Paul in Canada or Paul from Canada or just plain Paul Wilkinson on other peoples’ blogs.
 AAKA (also also known as) paulthinkingoutloud.
 My wife and I have our feet firmly planted in two different churches, one is Christian and Missionary Alliance, and the other is Evangelical Missionary Church.
 When not writing blogs (3 of them) or advising worship leaders, I spend time hanging out in the local Christian bookstore, where sometimes I offer to help people find things.

-About 27 years ago I went to a Christian summer camp and decided to marry the cook; so I’m happily married — sorry, Ladies — and we have two boys in college.
+About 30 years ago I went to a Christian summer camp and decided to marry the cook; so I’m happily married — sorry, ladies — and we have two boys, one in his final year at a Christian college, one graduated in Electrical Engineering and looking for work.
 My whole life has involved various ministry components, only once or twice have I ever had anything resembling a regular paycheck; and even those jobs were somewhat part-time.
 I’ve worked for Christian camps, a Christian school, two Christian publishers, a Christian arts organization, two Christian magazines, a local church, a Christian record distributor; and we’ve owned up to three Christian bookstores, though currently we only own one.

 Our blog ‘network’ also includes the daily devotional, Christianity 201.
 I also host a blog for Christian bookstore owners, Christian Book Shop Talk.
 I attempted a book once that I thought was different and helpful and so did some major publishing people, but not enough to put their name on it and print it.
 In hindsight, it would be in the remainder bins by now.

 About the blog itself

 Somebody made up the term “blogosphere,” patterned after “atmosphere.”
 I like it better without the middle “o,” but I’m in a very small minority.